I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 - If Disney thinks your outfit is inappropriate they can remove you from the park

 - Costumes must be family-friendly

 - Costumes cannot contain weapons that look like real weapons

-- Costumes may not contain items that are sharp that could hurt other guest.
+- Costumes may not contain sharp items that could hurt another guest

 Guest Under 13